jamnjeri/phase1-week3-code-challenge/README.md

 ==========================

 ## DESCRIPTION
-**Flatdango Movie Theater** is a mini web application that allows a user to purchase movie tickets from the theater.
+**Flatdango Movie Theater** is a mini web application that allows a user to browse throught the available movie options and purchase movie tickets from the theater.

 ## REQUIREMENTS
 ### Prerequisites